Metater/MetaVoiceChat/README.md

 - Details
     - No memory garbage created at runtime using pooled data buffers
     - Fixed 16kHz sampling frequency
+    - Fixed wideband Opus bandwidth
+    - Fixed SILK Opus mode
-    - Single audio channel per microphone
+    - Fixed single audio channel
-    - 16-bit PCM audio
+    - Fixed 16-bit audio
     - Latency is ~250ms on average (Unity's crappy microphone is to blame for ~200ms)
+    - TODO ^^^ REMEASURE AVERAGE

 - UI settings and indicators with hooks and an official implementation that saves to PlayerPrefs
-- Dynamic desync compensation using a latency error P-controller with RMS jitter adjustment
+- Dynamic buffer latency compensation using a latency error P-controller with RMS jitter, sender, and receiver FPS adjustments
 - Opus features
     - Variable bitrate encoding
     - Many exposed settings